lcandy2/container-ui/README.md

 - **System:** `container system *` commands
 - **Logs:** `container logs` with various filters

+All CLI interactions are handled through the XPC service for security and reliability.

 ## Contributing

 > 🚧 **Active Development Notice** - Due to rapid development, please check existing issues and PRs before starting work to avoid conflicts.

 1. Fork the repository at [https://github.com/lcandy2/container-ui](https://github.com/lcandy2/container-ui)
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Follow the existing architecture patterns (see `CLAUDE.md` for guidance)
+3. Follow the established architecture patterns:
+   - Each feature area manages its own state
+   - Use `@Environment` for service access
+   - Include inspector views for detailed operations
+   - Handle errors at the view level
 4. Ensure all features work with the JSON CLI format
 5. Test thoroughly on macOS 15.0+
 6. Commit your changes (`git commit -m 'Add amazing feature'`)